jspm/jspm.org/docs/workflows.md

 }
 ```

-TypeScript files always use the `.ts` file extension, but the first big decision when it comes to TypeScript is then if you want to _import_ modules using the `.ts` file extension or the `.js` extension, there are some pros and cons here:
+TypeScript files always use the `.ts` file extension, but the first big decision when it comes to TypeScript is whether to _import_ modules using the `.ts` file extension or the `.js` extension, and there are some pros and cons here:

 * Deno and some other browser projects use `import './dependency.ts'` to import TypeScript, so if writing code that will be shared with these kinds of environments you'll want to do this.
+* The TypeScript compiler will complain when using `.ts` extensions explicitly though, so needs a custom invocation or setup like Deno provides with its own custom VSCode extension.
-* If not using the `.ts` file extension, then a build workflow will always be needed to run the TypeScript (SystemJS does provide a development-mode TypeScript loader, demonstrated in the starter).
+* On the other hand, if not using the `.ts` file extension, then a build workflow will always be needed to run the TypeScript - it can't just be loaded directly into the target environment like Deno or SystemJS in its development-only mode (see the starter repo for a demonstration of this setup).

 > We keep waiting for the day TypeScript just provides a configuration option for handling `.ts` -> `.js` extensions in the build...